maheshpeechamkoli/product-app/README.md

 # PRODUCT APP (Version 1.0.0)

-A Product viewer Application, Using Angukar 19 .
+A Product viewer Application, Using Angular 19 .
 Standalone components .
 Typescript .
 Jasmine .
 Karma .
 Eslint

 The Product App is built using Angular 19 and follows a scalable, maintainable architecture with optimized performance and reusable components.